Admissions and Paying your deposit

 Peabody’s New Student Orientation program consists of both an online and on-campus experience.
-Our two-fold approach creates a smooth and successful transition into the Peabody, johns Hopkins, and Baltimore communities.
+Our two-fold approach creates a smooth and successful transition into the Peabody, Johns Hopkins, and Baltimore communities.

-The Overture On-Campus experience introduces first-year students to social, academic, professional, and wellness opportunities.
+The Backstage On-Campus experience introduces first-year students to social, academic, professional, and wellness opportunities.
 Students will complete in-person placement testing, meet with an academic advisor, register for Fall courses, and attend valuable educational session to connect with valuable resources to make the most of their time at Peabody.

 Students should refrain from scheduling appointments, meetings, and lessons during this timeframe (Friday, August 21, 2020 and concluding on Saturday, August 29, 2020.)
-The Overture schedule is subject to change and students are expected to participate in all required sessions.
+The Backstage schedule is subject to change and students are expected to participate in all required sessions.

 Once students have paid their deposit, all communication will be sent to their JHU email account.
 We encourage you to add the mailbox to your mobile device(s) and check every day for any updates and important information.